Baháʼí House of Worship: Kampala, Uganda

-There is a Baháʼí House of Worship situated on the northern outskirts of Kampala, Uganda's capital and largest city, on Kikaaya Hill.
-Shoghi Effendi announced that the Kampala temple would be built in 1955 after persecution of Baháʼís in Iran made it impossible for them to build one.
-It was designed by architect Charles Mason Remey.
+Shoghi Effendi's intention had been that the third House of Worship would be built in Tehran, which he announced as being one of the goals of the Ten Year Global Plan (1953–63).
+However, because the persecution of Baháʼís in Iran in 1955 made this plan impossible, Shoghi Effendi announced that two Houses of Worship would be built, in Kampala, Uganda, and Sydney, Australia, with the announcement of the Kampala Temple being made on 23 August 1955.
+Apart from being situated at the heart of the African continent, the importance of Kampala for Shoghi Effendi was that not only was it one of the first places to which Baháʼís had moved during the Two Year African Campaign (1951–53), but that it was also the first place in Africa where large-scale enrollment of Baháʼís into the religion was occurring.
+The site chosen for the Kampala House of Worship was Kikaaya Hill.
+Following an initial design which had been rejected, a new design was prepared in Haifa by the American Baháʼí architect, Charles Mason Remey (1874–1974), under the direction of Shoghi Effendi, which was completed and approved in August 1956.
 The foundation stone was laid on 26 January 1957 by Rúhíyyih Khánum, representing Shoghi Effendi.
 Musa Banani, the first Hand of the Cause in Africa, was also present for the groundbreaking and placed a gift of soil from the Shrine of Baháʼu'lláh, sent by Shoghi Effendi, in the foundation.
 The dedication ceremony was held in January 1961 and was also attended by Rúhíyyih Khánum.

 The building is more than 39 metres high, and over 100 metres in diameter at the base.
 The dome is over 37 metres high and 13 metres in diameter.
 As a protection against earthquakes that can occur in the region, the temple has a foundation that goes 3 metres beneath the ground.
 The temple has seating for 800 people.
 At the time it was built, the Kampala Baháʼí temple was the tallest building in East Africa.

 The temple's dome is built out of fixed mosaic tiles from Italy, whereas the tiles of the lower roof are from Belgium.
 The wall panels contain windows of green, pale blue, and amber colored glass of German origin.
 Both the timber used for making the doors and benches and the stone used for the walls of the temple are from within Uganda itself.
 The property includes the House of Worship, extensive gardens, a guest house, and an administrative centre.